Pinterest can be a great way to get your blog content out there, but it can also be very involved.

 With Tailwind Tribes you can search for tribes and then click “request to join.”

-If you want you can include a quick note you can and then the owner of Tribe will receive a notice about your request.
+If you want you can include a quick note and then the owner of Tribe will receive a notice about your request.
 Sometimes you don’t even have to request, you can join with a single click, it depends on how the Tribe is set up.

 Tailwind keeps track of how many pins you’ve submitted and how many pins you’ve scheduled from the Tribe.
 So it’s easy to tell if you’re actually keeping up.
 Keep in mind it’s easy for Tribe owners to see if you’re sticking to the rules or not.